TimoOerlemans/Portfolio-Research/Portfolio.md

 For me the conversation went good and we made some promises that should keep this problem away.
 I think I did a good job in not immediatly being the one who is going for someones throat.
 I hope to see some better results in the next 3 weeks.
 The next time the one thing I would change about what I have done is that it needed to be said earlier.
 So they could change there behavior quicker and do some more work.

 #### Transfer
+Next sprint I want to check some peoples work everyday so I can see that they are actually working.